What is CMDB: A comprehensive guide to configuration management database

 Understanding the Basics of a CMDB

 Before we proceed further, let’s define what exactly a CMDB is and understand its significance in the context of IT.
+If you need more backgrout about ITSM, I recommend you to check out the following blog post: Everything you need to know about ITSM (ITSM)

 A Configuration Management Database (CMDB) is a database that contains information about all the Configuration Items (CIs) that are crucial to an organization’s IT infrastructure.
 It provides a detailed record of these CIs, including their attributes, relationships, and other relevant data.